Boeing X-32: Flight testing

 The F119-PW-614S was a direct lift engine, whereas the Lockheed Martin STOVL team used a more complex and riskier alternative, known as the F119-PW-611, which comprised a remote shaft-driven lift fan powered by the main engine.
 However, this generated more lift thrust than possible with only direct exhaust gases.
 A successful design would have greater payload, and thus longer range than a simple thrust vectored turbofan.
 Flight testing of both companies' aircraft continued until July 2001.

 JSF competition

-On 26 October 2001, the Department of Defense announced that the Lockheed Martin X-35 won the JSF competition.
+On 26 October 2001, the Department of Defense announced that the Lockheed Martin X-35 had won the JSF competition.
 The X-35 would be developed into the production Lockheed Martin F-35 Lightning II.

 The loss of the JSF contract to Lockheed Martin in 2001 was a major blow to Boeing, as it represented the most important international fighter aircraft project since the Lightweight Fighter program competition of the 1960s and 1970s, which had led to the F-16 Fighting Falcon and F/A-18 Hornet.
 At the time, the production run of the JSF was estimated at anywhere between 3,000 and 5,000.
 Prior to the awarding of the contract, many lawmakers pushed the idea of retaining the losing competitor as a sub-contractor; however, the "winner takes all" principle was not changed.
 Nonetheless, Boeing views its work on the X-32 as a strategic investment, yielding important technologies which it has been able to adopt in the Boeing F/A-18E/F Super Hornet and other studies.

 Surviving aircraft

 In 2005, the Boeing X-32A was transferred to the National Museum of the United States Air Force near Dayton, Ohio.
-Its condition deteriorated due to being outside for several years following the end of the JSF competition, but it is now indoors and planned to be restored.
+Its condition deteriorated due to being outside for several years following the end of the JSF competition.
+In December 2023, the museum completed a three-month-long restoration of the aircraft.
+On 31 May 2024, the X-32A was moved into the R&D gallery as a display, parked close to the similarly ill-fated YF-23 "Black Widow II".

 The X-32B was transferred to the Patuxent River Naval Air Museum adjacent to NAS Patuxent River in St. Mary's County, Maryland in 2005.
-It underwent restoration at the museum's restoration facility in June 2009 and is now on display.
+It underwent restoration at the museum's restoration facility in June 2009 and was placed on display outdoors, where it has suffered from severe deterioration due to exposure to the elements.